-For many people who don’t live there, Barcelona may seem like a holiday destination exclusively meant for catching some rays in the months of July or August.
-It almost seems like the city’s best kept secret that in the autumn months of October and November, when the crowds start to disappear and the weather turns to crisp blue skies and sun, Barcelona has even more to offer.
-Let us show you the best tops and reason why to visit Barcelona in November, and why you should visit.
+For many visitors, Barcelona may seem like a holiday destination exclusively meant for catching some sun in the summer months.
+However, the city stays beautiful and enriching during the autumn months of October and November.
+When the crowds start to disappear and the weather turns to crisp blue skies and sun, Barcelona has even more to offer!
+Below you will find out why we love Barcelona in November, and why you should visit.

 Beat the Crowds

 Whether you’re moving to a new city or only staying for a few days on holiday, getting around can be stressful.
-One of the best things about Barcelona in the autumn is that the crowds of tourists and students filling the streets start to disappear, giving you space to really explore the hidden gems that you might have otherwise missed.
-Sadly, it is well known that Barcelona has problems with pickpockets, especially around the Ramblas area in the centre, but as the tourist wave starts to die down, you can feel safer than ever walking the streets, day or night.
+One of the best things about Barcelona in the autumn is that the decrease of tourists in the streets.
+This gives you the perfect opportunity to explore the hidden gems that you might otherwise miss.
+Unfortunately, it is well known that Barcelona has problems with pickpockets, especially around the Ramblas area in the centre.
+As long as you make sure to always be aware of your surroundings, you should be okay.

-Everyone knows that Barcelona’s weather is a main attraction for holiday-goers in the summer months, but no one should underestimate the fresh, autumn air that blows in as we go into November.
-With blue skies and lots of sun, the weather in Barcelona stays gorgeous throughout October, November and even December, with average temperatures hovering around 17 degrees celsius.
+Barcelona’s weather is a main attraction for holiday-goers in the summer months, but no one should underestimate the fresh, autumn air that blows in, in the Autumn months.
+With blue skies and lots of sun, the weather in Barcelona stays gorgeous throughout October, November and even December.
+Moreover, temperatures average around 17 degrees celsius.
 The combination of fewer people and still-warm temperatures makes the beach much more pleasant than during the hot, overcrowded days of August.
 We highly recommend a refreshing morning swim!

-It’s a common misconception that summer destinations like Barcelona start to shut up shop as the months get colder, but there are still plenty of fantastic things to do and see all over the city.
+It’s a common misconception that summer destinations like Barcelona start to shut up shop as the months get colder.
+However, there are still plenty of fantastic things to do and see all over the city.
 Of-course the Boqueria market on Las Ramblas is famous all over the world, but it is certainly not the only unmissable market in Barcelona.
 Palo Alto Market in Poble Nou is different, fun, and a great way to spend the weekend – especially as entry is only 3 euros!
-Palo Alto has countless stalls from local designers and artists, live music throughout the day and incredible food stalls of international cuisines, with chefs making fresh, mouth-watering food in front of your eyes.

-Barcelona is renowned for its food and drink scene, but perhaps what is not so widely known is that as the chillier evenings roll in, most restaurants also roll out their cheapest prices and ‘menus del dia’.
-Walking around the city you’ll see countless menus written on blackboards outside restaurants which offer fantastic, homemade three-course meals, usually between 10 and 15 euros.
-This is also the time of year when stall sellers of hot roasted chestnuts and gooey sweet potatoes fill the street corners to really get you in the wintry Christmas spirit.
-In the day it is still warm enough to sit in a beautiful plaza and soak up the Spanish sun with a glass of sangria, but as the evenings close in there’s no better opportunity to cram into one of the tiny tapas bars in el Gotico or el Born and settle in with a glass of Vermouth and a pinxcho.
+Barcelona is renowned for its food and drink scene, but there’s more!
+Not many people realize how nice the chillier evenings can be, with most restaurants rolling out their cheapest prices and ‘menus del dia’.
+When walking around the city, you’ll see countless menus written on blackboards outside restaurants which offer fantastic, homemade, three-course meals.
+Usually between 10 and 15 euros!
+This is also the time of year when street vendors sell hot roasted chestnuts and gooey sweet potatoes to really get you in the wintry Christmas spirit.
+In the day it is still warm enough to sit in a beautiful plaza and soak up the Spanish sun with a glass of sangria, but as the evenings close in there’s no better opportunity to cram into one of the tiny tapas bars in el Gotico or el Born and settle in with a glass of Vermouth and a pincho.

 Written by Beatrice Hughes-Morgan